arpajus/Simple_Algorithms/README.md

 Every row of the array is how accounts has one person and the number is the amount of money there are on the account.

 BinarySearch:
 The traditional algorithm to search an element on a sorted array using the Binary Search algorithm.
 This method improves the Time complexity having a O(log n) being n the numbers of elements on a array.
+The algorithm is usefull if the array is ascending sorted or descending sorted.